Suicide Risk and Prevention for Kentucky Nurses

 SYSTEMS OF CARE FOR PATIENTS AT RISK FOR SUICIDE

-A system of care is a set of interventions that can be consistently carried out in various settings to ensure that people get the right care, at the right time, by the right provider or team, and in the right place.
-Newer models of care for management of patients at risk for suicide include:
+A system of care is a set of interventions that can be consistently carried out in various settings to ensure that people get the right care at the right time, by the right provider or team, and in the right place.
+Newer systems of care for management of patients at risk for suicide include:

 - Crisis support and follow-up (e.g., center hotline)